AnatoliyLehchylin/Step-Project-Cards/README-GULP.md

 For open source projects, say how it is licensed.

 ## Project status
 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
-You can also make an explicit request for maintainers.
+You can also make an explicit requestTest for maintainers.
 =======
 # Start Template: Gulp-2022